RogerSelwyn/mqtt_discoverystream_ha/README.md

 | Text            | text               | Set Value                 |

 ## [Buy Me A Beer 🍻](https://buymeacoffee.com/rogtp)
 I work on this integration because I like things to work well for myself and others.
-Whilst I have now made significant changes to the integration, it would not be as it stands today without the major work to create it put in by @koying.
+Whilst I have now made significant changes to the integration, it would not be as it stands today without the initial creation by @koying.
 Please don't feel you are obligated to donate, but of course it is appreciated.

 <a href="https://www.buymeacoffee.com/rogtp" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>
 <a href="https://www.paypal.com/donate/?hosted_button_id=F7TGHNGH7A526">